-About those lofty stock prices: ‘We are reluctant to call the end of the bull market just yet’
+Take care: Analysts question those lofty stock markets

 - Global markets mixed so far

-- New York poised for mixed open
+- New York poised for higher open

 - Canadian dollar at about 79 cents